ManticoreGamesInc/platform-documentation/src/faq.md

 ---

-> **Q:** So i noticed in the system reqs it says you need a "NVIDIA GeForce GTX 1050 Ti or AMD equivalent" is it possible to use core without a fancy GPU like this?
+> **Q:** So i noticed in the system reqs it says you need a "NVIDIA GeForce GTX 1050 Ti or AMD equivalent" is it possible to use CORE without a fancy GPU like this?

 > **A:** The specs for Alpha are likely higher than they will be for launch, as we haven't done all our optimizations yet our VFX artist was working on a 900 series card for most of the project.